Health Systems, Nursing Leadership, and Effectiveness Science Master's

 Master's Program Focus

-of the Health Systems, Nursing Leadership, and Effectiveness Science MS program incorporates self-paced learning with on-campus engagement.
+The web-blended curriculum of the Health Systems, Nursing Leadership, and Effectiveness Science MS program incorporates self-paced learning with on-campus engagement.
 Interaction with our world-class faculty and other students occurs online and during approximately four to eight distributed days of on-site classes each semester, supplemented by virtual learning experiences.
 Due to its web-blended nature, this program accommodates working students as well as students living outside of the Ann Arbor/metro-Detroit area.

 Students who complete the MS in the informatics focus area obtain content and practice hours that may qualify them to sit for a variety of informatics certifications.